 2.1.2 provide access to the BoD DQ Service to Blind or Disabled Customers of the Operator.

-2.2 BT shall register as a Blind or Disabled Customer those Operator Customers who apply to a BT registration point for consideration by BT to be registered, subject to that Customer fulfilling the same criteria as BT Customers qualifying for such registration.
+2.2 BT shall register as a Blind or Disabled Customer, those Operator Customers who apply to a BT registration point for consideration by BT to be registered, subject to that Customer fulfilling the same criteria as BT Customers qualifying for such registration.
 The BoD DQ Service shall only be available to be accessed by Blind or Disabled Customers having a telephone number conforming to the UK national numbering scheme.

-2.3 An Operator Blind or Disabled Customer may call the BoD DQ Service and request a search for the telephone numbers of up to two persons listed as telephony customers in the British Isles, or
+2.3 An Operator Blind or Disabled Customer may call the BoD DQ Service and request a search for the telephone numbers of up to two persons listed as telephony customers in the British Isles, provided that sufficient information is given to enable the DQ Advisor to carry out a search

-a person listed as a telephony customer of an Authorised Overseas System

-provided that sufficient information is given to enable the DQ Operator to carry out a search.
-If the search is successful, the Calling Party will be supplied with the requested number.
+If the search is successful, the Calling Party will be supplied with the requested number and/or onward connected to that number on request.

-If the requested number is listed as an ex-directory number the Calling Party will be so informed, and the number shall not be disclosed.
+If the requested number is listed as an ex-directory number the Calling Party will be so informed, and the number shall not be disclosed, nor the call connected.

 2.4 If BT proposes a material change to the BoD DQ Service, it shall give the Operator not less than 3 months’ notice of such change, or such lesser reasonable period of notice, before implementing such change.

-2.5 BT shall provide the BoD DQ Service at all times and shall provide the same standard and quality of service as it makes available to BT Customers making Calls to the BoD DQ Service.
+2.5 BT shall use reasonable endeavours to provide the BoD DQ Service at all times and shall provide the same standard and quality of service as it makes available to BT’s retail Customers making Calls to the BoD DQ Service.

-2.6 BT shall use its reasonable endeavours to ensure that 90 per cent of all Calls (except those for which no queue places are available in the automatic call distribution system) to the BoD DQ Service (averaged over a 24 hour period) shall be answered within 15 seconds, 7 days per week (excluding Christmas Day when the target percentage shall be 70 per cent.).
-The balance of Calls shall be answered by the DQ Operator as soon as reasonably possible after the 15 second period.

-2.7 On the Operator’s written request, BT shall provide statistics of the percentage of Calls answered within the time periods specified in paragraph 2.6.

-2.8 Each Party shall correct faults which occur in its System which affect Calls to the BoD DQ Service in accordance with its normal engineering practices.
+2.6 Each Party shall correct faults which occur in its System which affect Calls to the BoD DQ Service in accordance with its normal engineering practices.
 For the avoidance of doubt, neither Party warrants that its System is, or will be, free from faults.